 Now that I have 24hrs to craft a freedom lifestyle I was lost.

 Doing things just to feel busy has been creeping into my day.

-Always enjoyed, walking around at New York City speed.
-It is more enjoyable to move like a tourist, slow and deliberate.
-Unfortunately, find myself eating fast.
+I always enjoyed, walking around at New York City speed.
+It is more enjoyable to move like a tourist, slow, and deliberate.
+Unfortunately, I find myself eating fast.

 Working fast and Planning things like there is a timetable.